Inpassor/js-observable/README.md

 ## Install

-You can clone the repository or use NPM package `observable.js`.
+You can clone the repository or use NPM package `js-observable`.

 ## Development